 The Group manages its capital structure and makes adjustments to it, in light of changes in economic conditions.
 To maintain or adjust the capital structure, the Group may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
-No changes were made in the objectives, policies or processes during the years ended 30 June 2020 and 2019.
+No changes were made in the objectives, policies or processes during the years ended 30 June 2021 and 2020.

-As disclosed in Note 29(b), certain subsidiaries of the Group are required by the Foreign Enterprise Law of the PRC to contribute to and maintain a non-distributable statutory reserve fund whose utilisation is subject to approval by the relevant PRC authorities.
-This externally imposed capital requirement has been complied with by the above-mentioned subsidiaries for the calendar years ended 31 December 2019 and 2018.
+As disclosed in Note 28(b), certain subsidiaries of the Group are required by the Foreign Enterprise Law of the PRC to contribute to and maintain a non-distributable statutory reserve fund whose utilisation is subject to approval by the relevant PRC authorities.
+This externally imposed capital requirement has been complied with by the above-mentioned subsidiaries for the calendar years ended 31 December 2020 and 2019.

-36. Events after reporting date
+35. Events occurring after the reporting period